 WHO’S THE WORST OFFENDER IN THE KITCHEN???

 The winner is…….the kitchen sponge (and dishcloth)!
 The next worst offender is your kitchen sink.
 This is where vegetarians have a definite advantage since they don’t bring raw meat into their homes.
 There’s less chance of E. coli and Salmonella spreading, but vegetarians still have to be on the lookout for viruses and parasites.
+This is why it might be easier for some people to get a dishwasher to help clean your dishes better.
+If this is something that you are interested in doing, then you can always check out something like this sd 2201w dishwasher.
+If you prefer to wash by hand, then keep on reading to find out how to stop the germs from spreading.

 What are the kitchen’s hot germ zones?